 Save $0.50 Every Day for a Year

-This is so easy it almost feels like cheating.
+This is so easy!
 Setting aside just $0.50 daily is the simplest way of saving money.
 By the end of the year, you will have $182.5, which leaves you only $4 short of that Food Saver we mentioned earlier.

 If You Use It a Lot, Try to Make It Yourself